MPEG-4 settings in Compressor

 Optimize for network use: Select this checkbox to create a file that will start playing after only a small portion of the file has been downloaded from the network.

 Enhanced podcast: Select this checkbox to have Compressor embed podcasting information (annotations, markers, and artwork) into the output media file.
-See Add metadata annotations in Compressor and Add markers using Compressor.
+See Work with metadata annotations in Compressor and Add markers using Compressor.

 For more information, see Retime video and audio using Compressor.